Raushan2753/mobilefood.github.io/README.md

 4. Add new food truck entry to the dataset
 5. Given a delivery location, find out the closest truck possible.

-For the closet trck possible, I have used a gem called Geokit, and implemented the act_as_mappable function to calculate the distance between two points whose latitude and longitude are given.
+For the closest truck possible, I have used a gem called Geokit, and implemented the act_as_mappable function to calculate the distance between two points whose latitude and longitude are given.